Pulsar7/CatchMe/README.md

 ## Suggestions & Reports

-Suggestions or errors are welcome to be [reported](https://github.com/Pulsar7/Catch-Me/issues)!
+Suggestions or errors are welcome to be [:link: reported](https://github.com/Pulsar7/Catch-Me/issues)!